 General Secretary

 Ms. Marcilia Paulo Adong is the Secretary-General and Chair of the Governance Committee.
-He joined Yo’ Care South Sudan’s Board in 2020 and previously served as their Data Insights Manager in MC.
+She joined Yo’ Care South Sudan’s Board in 2020 and previously served as their Data Insights Manager in MC.

 Mrs. Nyakanitha Magaw